Generlate/Handbook/company/asynchronous-communication.md

 -   Use [threads](../communication/team_chat.md#use-threads-instead-of-channel-wide-responses) to respond to a message or continue a conversation about the same topic.
 This prevents everyone in the channel from getting notifications every time you post something.
 It makes it easier to share a thread for context when the conversation starts somewhere else too.
 It’s also more inclusive, allowing teammates to contribute to the discussion later.
 A best practice in any channel is titling your thread with: “Thread: [insert topic here]” and replying below in your thread what the context is.
 -   If a conversation takes place in a thread that will most likely end in a decision, be sure to notify those people who are affected, but not participating in it.
 They might have missed it or might be out at the moment.
 Be sure to share it with everyone and give some prudent time for them to read it.
 Remember we don’t expect everyone to be responsive right away.
--   A Slack thread is not an artifact.
-As soon as you realize that there's folks who could contribute to the discussion who aren't around or don't have visibility into it, it should move out of Slack.
+-   A Discord thread is not an artifact.
+As soon as you realize that there's folks who could contribute to the discussion who aren't around or don't have visibility into it, it should move out of Discord.
 -   Handles are a great way to notify people and teams.
 To avoid mass-notifying folks, it's best to tag the specific individuals who would be interested/affected by the conversation.
 And if you're not sure who to tag from a specific group, just ask. i.e. 'Should someone from Marketing Ops weigh in here?’
-Avoid using the @channel and @here functions in Slack as little as possible, as there’s a strong possibility that teammates in the channel may be in time zones where they are asleep.
+Avoid using the @channel and @here functions in Discord as little as possible, as there’s a strong possibility that teammates in the channel may be in time zones where they are asleep.
 -   [Default to using public channels for work-related discussion](../communication/team_chat.md#avoid-private-messages).
 Even if you intend a message for someone specific, other team members may benefit from reading the discussion or may be able to contribute to it.
 If you have a question, you may get an answer more quickly from someone in your own time zone than if you DM someone outside of their working hours.

-Finally, remember Slack is _not_ a source of truth.
-Something said or mentioned in Slack, does not automatically make it true.
+Finally, remember Discord is _not_ a source of truth.
+Something said or mentioned in Discord, does not automatically make it true.
 It has to be documented and available for everyone to read.

 <video width="1280" height="720" controls crossorigin>
   <source src="https://cors-anywhere.sgdev.org/https://generlatestatic.com/handbook/async-communication/how_to_async.mp4">